Skcheun2/Course-Snagger/README.md

 Lastly, install all of the necessary modules

 4. Run 'make core'
+5. you will be prompted for information in the following format Email (Send): <YOUR EMAIL>
+	Email Password: <PASS>
+	Recipient: <RECEIVER>
+	Number of Courses to check: <NUM_OF_CCOURSES>

+	Then it will ask for the Department (i.e. "CS" or "ECE" or "FR" for "Computer Science", "Electrical Engineering" and "French" respectively), Course Number ("374", "411","101", etc.), and Course crn ("64089", etc) sequentially.

 If you can install the fbchat module (manually or pip) then Run 'make core1" instead (I couldn't find a way to install this module.
 I looked everywhere).